 When you first started seeing each other, it was pure magic.
 It was everything you ever imagined for yourself, and you married the partner of your dreams.
-No one plans on marrying a narcissist.
-But, it doesn’t mean it doesn’t happen.
-Quite the contrary, since most narcissists are master manipulators.
+No one plans on marrying a person with a narcissistic personality.
+But that doesn’t mean it doesn’t happen—quite the contrary, since most people with narcissistic personalities are master manipulators.
 With time, the signs of narcissism can become more apparent, especially once the rose-colored glasses begin to wear off.

 Whenever you get married, you start another chapter of your life with your partner.
 Even if you’ve been living together, you start to learn new things about them, their habits, and so forth.
-However, if your partner is a narcissist, it could mean waking up to an entirely different person from who you thought they were.
+However, if your partner has signs of a narcissistic personality, it could mean waking up to an entirely different person from who you thought they were.
 Adjusting to married life is difficult as it is.
-Add narcissism into the mix, and it’s bound to be even more complicated as narcissism is linked to several behaviors that interfere in romantic relationships.
-Being in a relationship with a narcissist can be emotionally draining and negatively affect your mental health.
+Add narcissism into the mix, and it’s bound to be even more complicated, as narcissism is linked to several behaviors that interfere in romantic relationships.
+Being in a relationship with a person with a narcissistic personality can be emotionally draining and negatively affect your mental health.
+Many people connect with an online therapist to help.
 But, it’s more common than you may think, as more than 19.5 million people in the US alone are believed to have some degree of narcissistic personality disorder.
-If you suspect that your partner may be a narcissist, it’s important to be aware of these four common narcissistic marriage problems.
+If you suspect that your partner may have a narcissistic personality, it’s important to be aware of these four common narcissistic marriage problems.

 Narcissistic Personality Disorder

-The term narcissism is commonly used to describe someone vain and self-involved.
-But, the clinical definition is more complex and involved.
+The term narcissism is commonly used to describe someone vain and self-involved; but the clinical definition is more complex.
 Narcissistic personality disorder (NPD) is a type of personality disorder that can cause many problems in the life and mental health of those that have the disorder.
-The main characteristics of narcissistic personality disorder are an inflated sense of self-importance, lack of empathy for others, and an excessive need for attention and admiration.
+The main characteristics of NPD are an inflated sense of self-importance, lack of empathy for others, and an excessive need for attention and admiration.

-Most people that suffer narcissistic personality disorder share many personality traits.
+Most people that live with NPD share many personality traits.
 Such traits include having an exaggerated sense of self-importance, a sense of entitlement, and the need for excessive admiration.
 Additionally, most people with NPD also exaggerate both their talents and their achievements.
 They tend to have complex fantasies of success, power, and brilliance.
 Most believe they are above others and only associate with those that they deem worthy of their presence.
-Most often tend to take advantage of others to get what they want, as well as the expectation of unquestioning compliance with their expectations.
-The lack of empathy that is often seen with NPD means that they are either unable to or unwilling to recognize the needs or feelings of others.
+Due to their distorted self-perception, a narcissist may believe they are entitled to special treatment from others.
+They tend to take advantage of others to get what they want, and expect unquestioning compliance with their expectations.
+The lack of empathy that is often seen with NPD means that they are either unable or unwilling to recognize the needs or feelings of others.

-Other personality traits that are common in narcissistic personality disorder include getting angry or impatient when they are not given the treatment or concessions they feel they deserve.
+Other personality traits that are common in NPD include getting angry or impatient when they are not given the treatment or concessions they feel they deserve.
 It is common for them to react with rage or to belittle others in an attempt to make themselves appear superior.

 Narcissistic Marriage Problems

-The personality traits that accompany narcissistic personality disorder make interpersonal relationships difficult.
-While no one willingly seeks out a relationship with a narcissist, it is easy to find yourself in such a relationship.
-In fact, narcissists are often skilled at love bombing and getting others to trust them through various manipulation tactics.
-Because of this, many people find themselves married to a narcissist.
-If you think your spouse could have a narcissistic personality disorder and your relationship is difficult, it could be the result of numerous narcissistic marriage problems.
+The personality traits that accompany narcissistic personality disorder can make maintaining healthy relationships difficult.
+While no one willingly seeks out a relationship with a narcissistic person, it is easy to find yourself in one.
+In fact, people with narcissistic personalities are often skilled at getting others to trust them through various manipulation tactics.
+Because of this, many people find themselves married to narcissists.
+If you sense that your spouse could have a narcissistic personality disorder and your relationship is difficult to manage, it could be the result of numerous narcissistic marriage problems.
 Here are some common narcissistic marriage problems that could be contributing to your marriage difficulties.

-Many narcissists thrive off the power that comes from the feeling of being in complete control.
-This may lead to your spouse trying to control your life.
-They may try to get control over you in obvious ways, but most of the time, they will get control by using manipulative behaviors, including gaslighting.
+Many people with narcissistic personalities thrive off the power that comes from the feeling of being in complete control.
+This may lead to your spouse trying to manipulate your life.
+They may try to gain control over you in obvious ways, but often they will use subtle manipulative behaviors, including gaslighting.
 This may include arguments, blaming, using sweet gestures or words, etc. If this doesn’t work, then they will often try to control you using guilt.
-Being in a controlling relationship can be toxic for you and damaging to your mental health, but it appeals to a narcissist’s desire for power and superiority.
+Being in a controlling relationship can be toxic for you and damaging to your mental health, but it appeals to a person with NPD’s desire for power and superiority.

 One-sided credit is often the most common narcissistic marriage problem.
-No matter the effort you put in or what achieve, your narcissistic spouse will find a way to take the credit for it.
-No one else is allowed to take credit, even if you or your children are the ones who have done something.
-If they taking credit for something is called into question, you’ll often be met with aggression, harsh words, a debate, or even a heated argument, as they will likely feel as though you are trying to be better than them.
+No matter the effort you put in, or what you achieve, your narcissistic partner will find a way to take the credit for it.
+A narcissist may have challenges acknowledging their partner’s achievements, instead taking credit for their successes.
+If their credit for something is called into question, you’ll often be met with aggression, harsh words, a debate, or even a heated argument, as they will likely feel as though you are trying to be better than them.

 Dealing With Narcissistic Abuse